 Use the Test data generation functionality in the CA TDM Portal to create data generation rules.
 These rules include data functions that help you generate synthetic data when you perform the data publish operation.
 At the time of data publishing, the CA TDM Portal evaluates each column and resolves the rule that is applied to each column.
 The application then populates the column with the value that is generated based on the defined rules.

-Do not rely on testing (copies of) production data only as it has low variance (that means, it contains few edge cases).
+Testing with (copies of) production data only permits low variance (few edge cases).
 Testers need to avoid over testing common cases, and undertesting edge cases.
 There are more combinations than you can possibly test.
 Identify which columns are relevant which cases you want your tests to cover, and what you consider 100 percent test coverage (e.g. Vehicle types).

 The Test Data Visualizer is a business intelligence-like utility that is designed to help you build better test data.
 Use it to identify missing combinations of data, analyze invalid sets of combinations, and compare the coverage of different environments (production data compared to QA data, compared to DEV data).
 The utility lets you measure coverage accurately and track progress.
 Data visualization is an essential tool for understanding where you want to generate synthetic data to ensure that you have sufficient data coverage across your test repository.